1 Language Models: What and Why

 Now we know what Transformers are, but we saw that they were created for Seq2Seq learning, not for language modeling.

-We can, however, repurpose encoder-decoder Transformers to build language models—we can just use the encoder or the decoder part of the network, in a self-supervised training setting, just like the original LMs we saw in previous sections.
+We can, however, repurpose encoder-decoder Transformers to build language models—we can just use the decoder part of the network, in a self-supervised training setting, just like the original LMs we saw in previous sections.

-Section A in the Appendix contains a section where we describe the implementation details of the most important Transformer-based LMs.
+?sec-ch-selected-models-explained contains a description of the most important Transformer-based LMs.

-We are still missing one part of the puzzle: why exactly are LMs (especially large LMs) so important for NLP?
+We are still missing one part of the puzzle: why exactly are language models (especially large LMs) so important for NLP?

 1.4 Why Language models?
 LMs as the building blocks of modern NLP